RonniKahalani/eeg-commander/server/shell/README.md

     });</code>
 </pre>

-So the Commander app sends a shell request to the Shell server and gets a response with the output of the executed command.
+A Commander app sends a shell request to the Shell server and gets a response with the output of the executed command.

 The server can be used in two different setups:
-- Run on the same node/device as the BrainBit Commander app.
+- Run on the same node/device as the EEG Commander app.
-- Run one remote central Shell server shared by multiple Commander apps.
+- Run one remote central Shell server shared by multiple EEG Commander apps.

 <pre>
 <code>node shell-server.js</code>